 Encouraging Info About the Benefits Delivery at Discharge Program

-The most recent data released by the VA regarding the BDD Program shows more than 36,000 service members took advantage of BDD in 2018.
+The most recent data released by the VA regarding the BDD Program shows more than 36,000 service members took advantage of the BDD claim process in 2018.

-Of those, 53% received a decision within 30 days of their claims.
+Of those, 53% received a decision within 30 days of their BDD claim.
 In early 2019 the numbers increased to 57.7% receiving that quick decision.

 Imagine the security of knowing you will already have your benefits coming so soon after discharge from military service.
 That is the true value of the BDD Program!